ThePhD/sol2/docs/source/safety.rst

 The *vast majority* of all users are going to want to work with :doc:`sol::safe_function/sol::protected_function<api/protected_function>`.
 This version allows for error checking, prunes results, and responds to the defines listed above by throwing errors if you try to use the result of a function without checking. :doc:`sol::function/sol::unsafe_function<api/function>` is unsafe.
 It assumes that its contents run correctly and throw no errors, which can result in crashes that are hard to debug while offering a very tiny performance boost for not checking error codes or catching exceptions.

 If you find yourself crashing inside of ``sol::function``, try changing it to a ``sol::protected_function`` and seeing if the error codes and such help you find out what's going on.
 You can read more about the API on :doc:`the page itself<api/protected_function>`.
+You can also define ``SOL_SAFE_FUNCTION`` as described above, but be warned that the ``protected_function`` API is a superset of the regular default ``function`` API: trying to revert back after defining ``SOL_SAFE_FUNCTION`` may result in some compiler errors if you use things beyond the basic, shared interface of the two types.

 As a side note, binding functions with default parameters does not magically bind multiple versions of the function to be called with the default parameters.
 You must instead use :doc:`sol::overload<api/overload>`.